poojaruhal/RP-Makar-tool/README.md

     - `mailing_lists_ASF_@dev_@users_2.csv` - mailing list data used in the study as stored in Makar (part 2)
     - `quora.csv` - all quora questions used in the study as stored in Makar
     - `sample_stackoverfow_questions_with_answers_by_tags` - statistically significant sample of `stackoverfow_questions_with_answers_by_tags.csv` used in the study
+    - `Resultant-SO-Quora-taxonomy` - Result of manual analysis of Stack overflow and Quora sample set

 - **Schemas/**
     - `apache_mailing_lists.json` - data schema used in Makar to store mailing list data